dbeley/FIP_lastfm_mirror/README.md

 Scripts mirroring the FIP webradios on lastfm, twitter and mastodon.

-Since the FIP redesign, the http://www.fipradio.fr/livemeta links don't seem to be available anymore.
+Since the FIP redesign, the http://www.fipradio.fr/livemeta containing the metadata in xml format isn't available anymore.

-This mirror use webscraping to extract metadata from the fip website.
-The new website is quite javascript-heavy, hence the use of selenium.

 You can find the mirrors on the following lastfm accounts :